Chart Color Schemes

 Lewiston - Two Wells lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Lewiston-Two Wells' population is approximately 8,008 as of November 2025.
-This represents a 1,503 person increase (23.1%) since the 2021 Census, which recorded a population of 6,505.
-The change is inferred from an estimated resident population of 7,779 in June 2024 and an additional 499 validated new addresses since the Census date.
-This results in a population density ratio of 94 persons per square kilometer.
-Lewiston-Two Wells' growth exceeded both state (7.1%) and metropolitan area levels since the 2021 census, positioning it as a regional growth leader.
+Lewiston - Two Wells' population is approximately 8,246 as of February 2026.
+This figure represents an increase of 1,741 people from the 2021 Census total of 6,505, indicating a growth rate of 26.8%.
+The change was inferred from the estimated resident population of 7,782 in June 2024 and an additional 581 validated new addresses since the Census date.
+This results in a population density ratio of 97 persons per square kilometer.
+Lewiston - Two Wells' growth rate exceeded both the state's (9%) and Greater Adelaide's figures, positioning it as a regional growth leader.
 Interstate migration contributed approximately 79.1% to overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a weighted aggregation method from LGA to SA2 levels.
-Future population trends predict exceptional growth for the area, with an expected expansion of 4,180 persons by 2041, reflecting a total gain of 49.3% over the 17 years based on the latest annual ERP population numbers.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data released in 2023.
+Future population trends predict exceptional growth for Lewiston - Two Wells, with an expected expansion of 4,180 persons by 2041, reflecting a total gain of 45% over the 17-year period.

 Frequently Asked Questions - Population